igorkhaylov/django-stdimage2/README.md

 ### Async image processing
 Tools like celery allow to execute time-consuming tasks outside of the request.
-If you don't want to wait for your variations to be rendered in request, StdImage provides you the option to pass an async keyword and a 'render_variations' function that triggers the async task.
+If you don't want to wait for your variations to be rendered in request, StdImage2 provides you the option to pass an async keyword and a 'render_variations' function that triggers the async task.
 Note that the callback is not transaction save, but the file variations will be present.
 The example below is based on celery.